-Dr. Chris Myers, Department Head, Marketing & Business Analytics
+Dr. Zaki Malik, Department Head, Marketing & Business Analytics

-Graduate study in the College of Business is available in: accounting, business administration, finance, management, marketing and business analytics.
-The graduate programs in business are accredited by both AACSB and the International Association for Management Education.
+Graduate study in the College of Business is available in: accounting, business administration, business analytics, finance, forensic analytics, healthcare management, management, marketing and marketing analytics, and supply chain management.
+The graduate programs in business are accredited by AACSB.

-Courses for the MBA and MS programs are offered at Texas A&M University-Commerce, main campus, and the Universities Center at Dallas.
+Courses for the MBA and MS programs are offered at Texas A&M University-Commerce, main campus, and in Dallas at the El Centro Campus.
 Courses are also available through online instruction.

 Programs of Graduate Work in Business

-Graduate studies in business and finance are designed to prepare individuals for professional careers in business organizations, government agencies, and educational institutions, or for further graduate study.
-Graduate degrees in business include the MBA in Business Administration, the MSF in Finance, the MSA in Accounting, the MS in Management, the MS in Marketing and the MS in Business Analytics.
+Graduate studies in business are designed to prepare individuals for professional careers in business organizations, government agencies, and educational institutions, or for further graduate study.
+Graduate degrees and programs in business include the MSA in Accounting, the MBA in Business Administration, the MS in Business Analytics, the MSF in Finance, the MS in Forensic Auditing Analytics, the MS in Healthcare Management, the MS in Management, the MS in Marketing and Marketing Analytics, and the MS in Supply Chain Management.
 More specifically, the goals are to:

-- insure knowledge of the functional areas of management;
+- ensure mastery of the many functional areas in business;

-- develop each individual’s ability to succeed in a rapidly changing global business environment;
+- learn to predict and adapt to a rapidly changing global business environment; and

 - promote the desire for continuing self-education and self-development.